reaganb/listdir/README.md

 "C:\Users\USER\Projects\listdir", "Pipfile.lock", 1916
 "C:\Users\USER\Projects\listdir", "README.md", 1260
 ```
 ***Note:*** The script is limited to only two arguments.
-The first is the directory path and the second is the output file (.csv).
+The first is the directory path and the second is the output filename.
 It will raise an error if a file path is placed as the first argument.